 LONDON IN DECEMBER – TOP 10 THINGS TO DO

-1. Explore Bruges' Christmas markets
+1. Explore the Christmas markets in Bruges

 Spending Christmas in Bruges, and most cities in Europe for that matter, means Christmas markets!
 There are two popular Bruges Christmas markets.

 The main one is in Markt Square.
 You'll hear people refer to this square as Grote Markt, Markt, and Market Square.
-It’s a winter wonderland and without a doubt one of the best things to do in Bruges in winter.
+It’s a winter wonderland and without a doubt one of the best things to do in Bruges in December.

 Surrounding the square are colorful Flemish buildings and the famous Belfry and bell tower.
-Climb 366 steps to get gorgeous views of the square below.
-Twinkle lights glimmer in the evening and the buildings are beautifully lit at night.
+Climb 366 steps for gorgeous views of the square below.

 The smaller of the two Bruges Christmas markets is in Simon Stevinplein Square.
 I personally think the food is better at this one.